 This file declares the API for the local implementation of random(3).
-Currently it is used if the underlying system doesn't have random(3).

 2.22 range.hh

 This file implements the following classes: class U32Range, class IPv4Range, class IPv4Range.

 Those classes implement linear ranges X..Y (e.g., for integers or addresses).
 A linear range is defined by its low and high inclusive boundaries.
 It is the user's responsibility to ensure that the condition (low \leq high) always holds.